Essential Amino Acids

 One should take approx. 5 grams of amino acids each with a little water.
 In case of illness in the morning and during sporting activities 30 minutes before exercise.
 The recommended maximum dose is 10 grams per day.

 There are no side effects.
-Normal proteins can cause allergies or intolerances, but this is not possible with a product made of hydrolysed amino acids.
+Proteins can cause allergies or intolerances, but this is not possible with a product made of hydrolysed amino acids.